-Faculty member, as used in this document (Constitution of the Faculty Senate) and for the purposes described herein, shall be understood to mean:

-1) a full-time employee of the university, 2) one having the academic rank of instructor or above, and 3) one whose primary duty is teaching, which means that at least 2/3 of the assignment will consist of teaching duties, defined as classroom, laboratory supervision, or research.
-The term faculty shall exclude individuals whose responsibility lies above that of department chair.
+Faculty member, as used in this document and for the purposes described herein shall be understood to mean: (1) a full-time employee of the University, (2) one having the academic rank of college faculty or above, and (3) one whose primary duty is teaching, which means that at least 2/3 of the assignment will consist of teaching duties, defined as classroom, laboratory supervision or research.
+The term faculty shall exclude individuals whose responsibility lies above that of department chair. (back to top)